BMI Federal Credit Union

 How to Prevent Being Scammed This Tax Season

-Identity theft and extortion scams are routine in April, after most taxpayers have filed their returns.
+Identity theft and extortion scams can be pretty routine, during and after most taxpayers have filed their returns.
 While nobody enjoys paying taxes, believe it or not, the IRS is not out to get you.

 The best way to keep yourself safe from getting your identity stolen or losing money to scams is to know the facts.
 It is important to understand how the IRS operates, and remember the following tips: